Thinking about going to uni? There’s more than one way to get a degree…

 What qualifications will I get?
 The qualification you receive after studying for a Master’s will depend on your chosen subject and area of study.
 Master of Arts (MA) and Master of Science (MSc) are the most popular postgraduate university degree levels – but a Master’s degree can be achieved in anything from music to architecture.

 What is a PGCE?
 A PGCE is a level 7 postgraduate certificate in education, which combines practical placements with teaching theory.
 Types of PGCEs include early years, primary, secondary, and further education.
 It’s a popular route for graduates who want to use their expertise to teach others.

 How long will it last?
 PGCEs can be completed in just nine months if studied full-time, with part-time courses taking longer.

 What are the entry requirements?
-Generally, you’ll need to be qualified to degree level, with a minimum of a 2:2 to start a PGCE.
-If you chooseto study primary teaching, a national curriculum subject will be beneficial.
+Generally, you’ll need to be qualified to a university degree level, with a minimum of a 2:2 to start a PGCE.
+If you choose to study primary teaching, a national curriculum subject will be beneficial.
 Those wanting to become secondary teachers are required to have a degree in the subject they’re looking to teach.

 What qualifications will I get?
 You’ll get a PGCE qualification, which will allow you to start teaching straight away.
 Many graduates find permanent employment at the school they did a placement at.

 What is a PhD?
-A PhD is the highest level of degree (level 8).
+A PhD is the highest of the university degree levels (level 8).
 It involves independent and original research into a specific field or subject – which is used to write a lengthy thesis that’s worthy of publication.